Sybil's Headshot. Click to return home.

 It is a rare theatrician who can mount her own play.
 You have to see it with a director's vision - not just imagine it (which is hard enough) - but realize it.
 And yet that is the premise on which ACT is built; the idea of the play becomes real.
 The message to the young actor: it's not about being a star; its about the idea of the play.
 Now go explore it and find yourself.

-Sweet Polly's Lament, written by Sybil St. Claire.
-Click to read an excerpt from the script.
 "I met Sybil St. Claire when I was eight and it changed my life.
 It's as simple as that," says Sarah Cailen, who then continued a life in the theatre at the University of the Arts in Philadelphia, eventually founding her own company there after working at the world famous Arden Theatre.
 "I was just one of a number of kids from families that were, let's say, unconventional...well, weird, really.
 And suddenly here was this environment where I was treated with respect, where people worked together.
 We were just a bunch of kids getting together at Millhopper Montessori School, but right from the start Sybil would talk to us one on one, as actors, and we started to build self-esteem, we started to become like a family," says Cailen.

 For Brian Shoaf, ACT was "a chance to meet other people who liked the same kinds of things I did, people I was not likely to find on my own."
 Those "things" were stories, characters, the masks we all hide behind and what's behind the masks, topics not normally discussed in Little League or even on the playground.
 Shoaf's involvement led to a theatre scholarship to Carnegie Mellon.
 "Without ACT my life would have taken a completely different course," Shoaf says, "because somehow I would have had to discover the mystery of art on my own..
 Whereas Sybil just opened the door and let us all walk right in.
 We didn't know what we were doing, that we were becoming friends, learning how to work together.
 There was no sense of competition, just a common goal."
 The idea of the play.